lliendo/Radar/README.rst

 -------

 If you find this software useful you can drop me a line.
-Bug reporting, suggestions, missing documentation and critics of any kind are always welcome !
+Bug reporting, suggestions, missing documentation and critics (both positive and negative) of any kind are always welcome !

 Authors